 Step 1: Meet State, District or School Requirements

-Some teacher assistant jobs only require a high school diploma.
-However, many states, districts and schools have special requirements that teacher assistants must meet.
-Typically, aspiring teacher assistants must demonstrate that they hold an associate's degree, have completed a certain number of college credit hours or have passed a paraprofessional exam.
+Although some teacher assistant jobs only require a high school diploma, many other states, districts and schools have special requirements that must be met by prospective teacher assistants.
+Typically, aspiring teacher assistants must earn an associate's degree, have completed a certain number of college credit hours or have passed a paraprofessional exam.
 For those who choose to qualify through education, any accredited degree program is usually acceptable.
 For those who'd prefer to qualify by taking the exam, details on this procedure are usually available through districts and state departments of education.
 Teacher assistant applicants may also be asked to undergo a background check before beginning work.

 - Prepare for the test.
-For those planning to qualify by taking a paraprofessional exam, it's important to prepare properly.
-Test-takers should find out what the test will cover and be sure to follow all instructions given by the testing service.
+For those planning to qualify by taking a paraprofessional exam, prospective teachers should find out what the test will cover and sufficiently prepare in advance.
+Be sure to follow all instructions given by the testing service.

 Step 2: Complete Teacher Assistant Training

 In some cases, teacher assistants may also need to complete a brief training program provided by the state, district or school.
-Typical topics covered in these programs include behavior improvement and teacher assistant responsibilities.
+Common topics covered in these programs include behavior improvement, classroom management, instructional and organizational methods and teacher assistant responsibilities.

-This step won't be necessary for most kindergarten teacher assistant jobs, but it will be required in some instances.
+You can work in any school, public or private, with a bachelor's degree and teacher certification.
 Typically, teacher assistant certification applicants need to show proof that they meet the educational and/or testing requirements, and they might also need to submit to a background check.
 After obtaining initial certification, teacher assistants may be required to take additional steps to maintain it over the years.